Dzenly/tia/readme.md

 They are almost the same as for Email subject notations.
 Meta log contains statistics info for each directory.

-Meta log contains from two parts: short (contains diffed tests only) and long (contains all the tests).
+Meta log contains two parts: short (contains diffed tests only) and long (contains all the tests).

 ### Process exit code and stdout